AndreasKlophmann/k8s-workshop/solutions/6-challenges.md

-### Redeploy the app using the descriptor `4-kubernetes-bootcamp.yaml`
+### Redeploy the app using the descriptor `4-deploy-app.yaml`
 ```
-$ k delete deploy kubernetes-bootcamp
+$ k delete deployment k8s-workshop # if you havn't done so already
-$ k apply -f 4-kubernetes-bootcamp.yaml
+$ k apply -f 4-deploy-app.yaml
 ```

 ### Change the replica count to x
-- Change the count in the 4-kubernetes-bootcamp.yaml and
+- Change the number of replicas on line 6 in the 4-deploy-app.yaml and
 ```
-$ k apply -f 4-kubernetes-bootcamp.yaml
+$ k apply -f 4-deploy-app.yaml
 ```